Cenk Tosun: Loan to Beşiktaş

 On 31 January 2021, Tosun returned to Beşiktaş on a loan deal until the end of the season.
 On his league debut on 15 February, he came on as a 62nd-minute replacement for Vincent Aboubakar and scored twice in a 3–0 win at Gençlerbirliği.
 He subsequently suffered another knee injury and was diagnosed with COVID-19.

 Return to Beşiktaş

 On 10 June 2022, Everton stated Tosun would be released at the end of the month once his contract expired.
 On 2 July 2022, Tosun signed with Beşiktaş for a third stint with the club.
 In his first full season back at the club, he scored 15 goals in 32 games, sixth best in the league and second best for Turkish players after Umut Nayir's 17 for Ümraniyespor; this included two on 2 April in a 4–2 win at Istanbul rivals Fenerbahçe.

 Fenerbahçe

 On 16 July 2024, Tosun signed a two-year contract with Fenerbahçe, the cross-town rivals of his old club, on a free transfer after his contract with Beşiktaş was expired and not renewed.

-On 19 January 2025, he made his first official goal in a 0-4 Süper Lig away victory against Adana Demirspor.
+On 19 January 2025, he made his first official goal in a 0–4 Süper Lig away victory against Adana Demirspor.

+On 12 October 2025, Tosun was sidelined from the Fenerbahçe squad along with İrfan Can Kahveci.

+On 15 January 2026, Fenerbahçe announced that his contract was terminated by mutual agreement.

+Kasımpaşa

+A day after leaving Fenerbahçe on 16 January 2026, Tosun joined fellow Turkish side Kasımpaşa.
+He scored his first goal in a 3–2 Süper Lig victory against Fatih Karagümrük.

+Fatih Karagümrük

+On 7 July 2026, Tosun joined Fatih Karagümrük.